noahbei/Spotify_Hotkeys/README.md

 # Spotify Desktop Controller (AutoHotkey v2.0)

 This AutoHotkey script is designed to control the Spotify desktop application, providing customizable hotkeys for tasks such as volume control, play/pause, skipping tracks, muting, and toggling window transparency.
+It is designed to be used with a macropad such as the [Printed Pad](https://protadesigns.com/products/printed-pad) - hence why all the hotkeys are set to unused F keys.

 ### Requirements:
 - **AutoHotkey v2.0**: The script is written using AutoHotkey v2.0 syntax.